NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

    scale/resolution.
 Mapprojection is used to at least partially rectify these issues (:numref:`mapproj-example`).

-Bad matches, often called “blunders” or “artifacts” are also common, and can happen for many of the same reasons listed above.
+Bad matches, often called "blunders" or "artifacts" are also common, and can happen for many of the same reasons listed above.
 The Stereo Pipeline does its best to automatically detect and eliminate these blunders, but the effectiveness of these outlier rejection strategies